Stannieman/HomeCloud/Host/Host OS setup.md

 `sudo apt update`\
 `sudo apt upgrade -y`

+Reboot:\
+`reboot`

 Add packages:\
-`sudo apt install -y hdparm zfs-dkms zfsutils-linux cryptsetup docker.io docker-compose vim git` This will take a long time because it has to compile the *ZFS* kernel module from source.
+`sudo apt install -y hdparm zfs-dkms zfsutils-linux cryptsetup docker.io docker-compose vim git`\
+This will take a long time because it has to compile the *ZFS* kernel module from source.\
+It needs to happen after the reboot because the kernel could have been updated.

 Remove stale packages:\
 `sudo apt autoremove -y`